 - Be sure to include small writing assignments as part of your class in order to establish a baseline of a student’s writing ability.
 Make sure that your assignments are specific to the content of the topic of instruction and require the use of material covered in lectures or other course resources.

 Pressure to Succeed

 Most international students feel an incredible sense of pressure to succeed, to please their parents, and to obtain gainful employment after graduation.
-The same could be said for domestic students as well.
-One unique aspect of many international students’ experience is the keen awareness of their family’s financial investment in them and the opportunity for overseas education.
+The same can be said for domestic students as well.
+One unique aspect of many international students’ experience is the keen awareness of their family’s financial investment in their opportunity for overseas education.
 Academic failure can bring enormous shame to both the student and their family.
 In order to prevent that outcome, some international students will go to great lengths to avoid letting their families down.
 In some cases, unfortunately, students may rationalize cheating behaviors as a necessary means to avoid these types of negative personal and social consequences.

 - As mentioned previously, there are many ways to help students reduce the level of academic pressure they may be experiencing; this includes breaking down large projects into smaller parts and assigning multiple deadlines or “checkpoints” throughout a major assignment.

 International students are invited to receive guidance on a variety of academic questions and concerns from the Academic Coordinator for International Student Support, Tony Shurer.

 Academic integrity involves many important components and can be a challenging topic of conversation for international and domestic students alike.
 International students, in particular, tend to be unfamiliar with the importance of academic integrity within the culture of U.S. higher education.
 Help students understand that academic integrity is a shared community value, and remind them of the importance of seeking clarification when they have questions about your expectations.